andrewgdunn/orolo/readme.md

 #### Flask
 [Flask](http://flask.pocoo.org/)
-Flask is a lightweight web application framework written in Python and based on the Werkzeug WSGI toolkit and Jinja2 template engine.
+is a lightweight web application framework written in Python and based on the Werkzeug WSGI toolkit and Jinja2 template engine.

 #### ØMQ
 [ØMQ](http://zeromq.org/)
-ØMQ is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications.
+is a high-performance asynchronous messaging library aimed at use in scalable distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ØMQ system can run without a dedicated message broker.
 The library is designed to have a familiar socket-style API.